Sainey Sanyang

-Sainey Sanyang (born 18 April 2003) is a Gambian professional footballer who plays as a left back for Bulgarian First League club CSKA Sofia and Gambia national football team.
+Sainey Sanyang (born 18 April 2003) is a Gambian professional footballer who plays as a left back for Bulgarian First League club Botev Vratsa on loan from CSKA Sofia and the Gambia national team.

 Career

 Sanyang was transferred to CSKA Sofia during the summer of 2023.

 On 5 September 2025, he earned his first cap for Gambia, playing the full 90 minutes of the 3:1 away victory over Kenya in a 2026 World Cup qualifier.